 "We are big on pharmacies and buy most of our beauty products there," adds French girl Clémence Polès, creator of the street style blog Passerbuys.
 Favorite brands include Caudalie, Nuxe, and La Roche-Posay.

 The typical nighttime routine in France takes only two or three steps, though this expands with age.
-Twenty-something Polès sticks to a gentle cleanser, like Caudalie's Instant Foaming Cleanser ($28) or Bioderma's Créaline H2O ($26), followed by moisturizer.
+Twenty-something Polès sticks to a gentle cleanser, like Caudalie's Instant Foaming Cleanser ($28) or Bioderma's Créaline H2O ($18), followed by a moisturizer.
 "And when I say moisturize, I really mean moisturize," she says.
 "Face, body, hands—the whole deal."
 At night, Polès typically opts for a face oil.
-Her favorite is Nuxe Huile Prodigieuse ($24), which she also applies to the ends of her hair.
+Her favorite is Nuxe Huile Prodigieuse ($27), which she also applies to the ends of her hair.

-Valerie Grandury, founder of French skincare brand Odacité, says that as French women enter their 30s, they start to add a few more products.
-"Night cream, eye cream, and a serum when you’re over 30 are all essential," she says.
-Try Odacité's Ac+R Youthful Glow ($55).
+Valerie Grandury, the founder of French skincare brand Odacité, says that as French women enter their 30s, they start to add a few more products.
+"Night cream, eye cream, and serum when you’re over 30 are all essential," she says.
+Try Odacité's Ac+R Youthful Glow ($58).

 Korean women's nighttime routines are highly individualized, according to skin type, season, and other wellness needs.
 Generally speaking, the typical routine starts with making sure the skin is "thoroughly and gently cleansed down to the pores."
 "Ensuring that all makeup and impurities are removed is a priority," Yoon says.
 That means double cleansing with a nourishing cleansing oil, followed by a gently exfoliating water-based cleanser to remove any residue and prep the skin for next steps.